 Medication and Prescriptions

-Repeat prescriptions can be ordered by phone, online or by placing your completed request form into one of the boxes at either surgery.
+Repeat prescriptions can be ordered online or by placing your completed request form into one of the boxes at either surgery.

 To order your prescription online please click here

 We are a dispensing practice.
 Both the Driffield and Wetwang surgeries have their own dispensary.
 Under NHS regulations we are only allowed to dispense medicines to patients who live more than one mile from a chemist.

 are processed within 2 working days.

 are processed within 3 working days.

 In line with national policy we will only prescribe one month’s supply of medication at a time, with the exception of the contraceptive pill and hormone replacement therapy.